Dynatrace/dynatrace-automation-tools/docs/Site-Reliability-Guardian/SRGAutomation.md

 - start-time and end-time (start-time and end-time)
 - timespan (last x mins) (this conflicts with start-time end-time, so only one should be defined)
-- stage
-- service
-- labels
+- stage (stage name, optionally to use as a filter in Dynatrace workflow)
+- service (service name, optionally to use as a filter in Dynatrace Workflow)
+- labels (additional information to send as part of they payload.
+Might be useful in the workflow part in Dynatrace)
-- gitCommitId
+- gitCommitId (gitCommitId for future analysis of the evaluation)
+- stop-on-failure (true or false, defaults to true)
+- stop-on-warning (true or false, defaults to false)

 The return payload after this command is executed includes: